-A cannula is an ergonomic piece of plastic tubing which runs under the nose and is often used to administer oxygen in non-pressurized aircraft.
-[Figure 6-44] Cannulas are typically more comfortable then masks and can be used up to 18,000 feet.
-Altitudes greater than 18,000 feet require the use of an oxygen mask.
-Many cannulas have a flow meter in the line.
-If equipped, a periodic check of the green flow detector should be part of a pilot's regular scan.
+A cannula is an ergonomic piece of plastic tubing that runs under the nose to administer oxygen to the user.
+[Figure 7-44] Cannulas are typically more comfortable than masks, but may not provide an adequate flow of oxygen as reliably as masks when operating at higher altitudes.
+Airplanes certified to older regulations had cannulas installed with an on-board oxygen system.
+However, current regulations require aircraft with oxygen systems installed and certified for operations above 18,000 feet to be equipped with oxygen masks instead of cannulas.
+Many cannulas have a flow meter in the oxygen supply line.
+If equipped, a periodic check of the green flow detector should be a part of the pilot's regular scan.

-Figure 6-44.
+Figure 7-44.
 Cannula with green flow detector.